seancfoley/IPAddress/ipaddress.md

 less for IPv4, which can be octal, hexadecimal, or decimal.
 For IPv4, digits are presumed decimal unless preceded by 0x for hexadecimal or 0 for octal, as is consistent with the inet_aton routine.
-For IPv6, 32 digits are considered hexadecimal and the preceding 0x is optional.
+For IPv6, 32 digits are considered hexadecimal and a preceding 0x is optional.

+Here is some Java code parsing single-segment addresses:
 ```java
 IPAddressString ipAddressString = new IPAddressString("4)+k&C#VzJ4br>0wv%Yp"); // base 85
 IPAddress address = ipAddressString.getAddress();